PauliusMacernis/KnowledgeBase/kickstart/Symfony4.md

 Auto Dependency injection:
 ```
 services:
+  # Default configuration for services in *this* file
   _defaults:
     bind:
       $varNameToAcceptInAnotherServiceAsCommingParameter: '@my.passable.service.id'
       Namespace\And\My\Class: '@my.passable.second.service.id'
+  # Configuration for services in all files.
+Affects all services under the system
+  Namespace\And\My\Class: '@my.passable.third.service.id'
 ```
 Binding of params does not work in case of controller actions.
 However, binding to a constructor of the controller is ok - it works.
 This all params binding issue may be fixed soon.
 Binding of services, not params, works fine everywhere.
 In Symfony 4.1, the base AbstractController will have a `$this->getParameter()` shortcut method.